yandex-cloud/docs/en/managed-clickhouse/operations/update.md

       {{ yc-mdb-ch }} cluster update --help
       ```

-   1. Specify the required amount of storage in the {% if audience != "internal" %} cluster update command (it must be at least as large as `disk_size` in the cluster properties){% endif %}:
+   1. Specify the required storage in the cluster update command{% if audience != "internal" %} (it must be at least as large as `disk_size` in the cluster properties){% endif %}:

       ```bash
       {{ yc-mdb-ch }} cluster update <cluster name or ID> \